-The likes of Tim Rogers, Kylie Auldist, Mark Atkins and more, will come together to record Keep The Circle Unbroken, an album intended to unite and pacify.
+The likes of Tim Rogers, Kylie Auldist, Mick Thomas and more, will come together to record Keep The Circle Unbroken, an album intended to unite and pacify.

 The year 1972 produced one of the most influential albums in the history of music.
 Across 38 songs, this particular release reconnected divided generations in the US at odds due to the perpetuating Vietnam War, hippie counter-culture and a troubling Richard Nixon presidential term.

 The record flourished with country sensibilities but captured the imagination of rock music lovers, penetrating the mainstream whilst staying true to its raw, unadulterated aesthetic.

 This is the story of Nitty Gritty Dirt Band’s seventh album, Will the Circle be Unbroken, a record which featured collaborations with country legends such as Roy Acuff, Doc Watson and Mother Maybelle Carter, and was pioneered by celebrated banjoist Earl Scruggs.